uv-genai/llm-setonix/llamacpp-multinode.md

     --data '{"prompt": "who are you?"} | json_pp
 ```

-=json_pp= is a tool to pretty print the JSON output.
+`json_pp` is a tool to pretty print the JSON output.

-The =content= field of the returned output contains the
+The `content` field of the returned output contains the
 output.

 Output: